Habibur-R/Habibur-R/README.md

-Hi 👋 My name is Habibur
+Hi 👋 My name's Habib
 ===============================

-I'm interested in open source machine learning and how we can best utilize programming to improve business and consumer needs, as well as everyday life.
+I'm interested in networking, infastructure and cloud engineering and how we can best utilise these technologies to improve business and consumer needs.

 * 🌍  I'm based in London
-* 🧠  I'm learning supervised machine learning
+* 🧠  I'm currently pursuing my CCNA certification
-* 🤝  I'm open to collaborating on data science projects
+* 🤝  I'm open to collaboration

 ### Skills